To authenticate your account, every request made to

 schemes: a simple one with intuitive

 secure one that can be used for Signed Requests.

 amidst the two authentication methods,

 `Authorization: auth-scheme auth-param`

 Every request MAY contain the

-Accept header to specify the accepted data types and API version,
+Accept header to specify the accepted data types

 If no version info is specified, a default API version is used, ver.
 0.5 by now.

 Uploadcare.Simple authentication method,